Philippine Passport Ranking Moves Up In 2020

 Asian countries dominate the index

-Although the Philippines received a status improvement, our passport is still no match to some of our regional neighbors.
-Apart from Singapore, other better faring ASEAN countries include Malaysia (13th), Brunei (23rd), Thailand (65th), and Indonesia (72nd).
+Although the Philippines received a status improvement, our passport is still no match to some of our Asian neighbors.
+Apart from Japan, Singapore and South Korea, other better faring ASEAN countries include Malaysia (12th), Brunei (20th), Thailand (65th), and Indonesia (72nd).

 In a statement by Henley & Partners chairman Dr. Christian H. Kaelin, he said that Asian countries becoming more diplomatically open to other countries sustain the dominance of the continent in terms of visa-free privileges.